Are you thinking of becoming a writer, but don’t know how to get started?

 The sky’s the limit in terms of what you do.
 In fact, we know of dozens of paid writing opportunities our Barefoot Writers have pursued, where they earn a great income and get paid to write about things they enjoy.

-The most profitable writing opportunity by far is direct-response writing, both for print and online publications.
+Although, the most profitable writing opportunity by far is direct-response writing, both for print and online publications.

 But this type of writing is one of the best-kept secrets of the writing world… and that’s because it’s usually housed within marketing departments.